Daniel-KM/Omeka-S-module-Reference/README.md

 These lists can be displayed in any page via a helper or a block.
 References can be limited by site or any other pool, and ordered alphabetically or by count.

+The references are available via the api too, for example `/api/references?metadata=dcterms:subject` to get the list of all subjects, or `/api/references?metadata=foaf:Person` to get the list of all resources with class "Person".

 This [Omeka S] module is a rewrite of the [Reference plugin] for [Omeka] and intends to provide the same features as the original plugin.